 Saturation and field capacity

 Volumetric water contents at saturation were extracted directly from the data.
 Volumetric water contents at field capacity were estimated as the volumetric water content averaged over measurements taken at matric potentials of -50 and -100 cm water (cite Britt’s dissertation).
 We used this approximation because the true field capacity matric potential will depend on the distance to the water table.
-The trials sampled all had artificial tile drainage installed at ~1.2 meter depths, suggesting shallow water tables are present and field capacity will be at matric potentials less than the commonly assumed -330 cm water (cite).
+The trials sampled all had artificial tile drainage installed at ~1.2 meter depth, suggesting shallow water tables are present and field capacity will be at matric potentials less than the commonly assumed -330 cm water (cite).

 The effects of trial, cover crop treatment, their interaction, and appropriate covariates on water contents at saturation and field capacity were assessed using mixed-effect models, with a random intercept effect for replicates nested within site and all other factors as fixed.